hcl14/Character_test/README.md

 Please download weights using the authors' script.
 If there are problems, I've created [my local copy on Google drive](https://drive.google.com/drive/folders/1e2MXrnsdRoLMVVB0bf8Oq9e3kpS5KMQP?usp=sharing).

-Use this source face image: [img/5-10.png](img/5-10.png) (Or you can use your own one or generated one).
+Use this source face image: [img/5-10.png](img/5-10.png) (Or you can use your own one or generated one.
+Please don't use celebrity as we are interested in training of unknown face).

 You should be able to inference swap with command like